Resources for Students

 Meets with Course could be offered together with another course, but not be the same (ie: meets with honors section that requires more academic work for those students).
 This does not necessarily mean you can enroll in the section.
 The classes meet together but may give different credit to the different sections.

-NetID Your UConn ID number that includes your initials (i.e. xxx00000).
+NetID Your UConn ID number (i.e. xxx00000).

 PeopleSoft # A student’s 7-digit StudentAdmin number (0000000).